 Parkinson’s Care and Support UK are the only UK charity that offers FREE CBT Cognitive Behavioural Therapy to people with Parkinson’s who are living with Anxiety or Depression.
 CBT encourages patients to develop more positive thoughts about themselves, the environment around them and their future: in this case the outcome related to their illness.
 The goal is to help a person understand how their thoughts affect their emotions and behaviour and to replace those reactions with positive or constructive alternatives.

 Medications do not always work for anxiety and depression and can lead to dependence and severe side effects.
 Sadly, some people never stop taking antidepressants.
 CBT is the leading and most successful approach to treat anxiety and depression.

-We will be developing a new CBT Helpline to offer therapy across the UK to people with Parkinson’s who are living with anxiety or depression.
-This helpline will be extended to their family carer. £200,000 will fund the helpline for 1 year and include the employment of 3 CBT Therapists.
-Our aim of the Helpline is to reduce isolation, anxiety and depression amongst people with Parkinson’s, to reduce suicide rate amongst people with Parkinson’s and to improve quality of life.
+Our aim of the Helpline is to reduce isolation, cure anxiety and depression amongst people with Parkinson’s, reduce the suicide rate amongst people with Parkinson’s and to improve quality of life.